deep-wind/blueskynew/README.md

 > #### The Bluesky above challenge - https://www.hackerearth.com/challenges/hackathon/ieee-machine-learning-hackathon/

 > #### Video Reference - https://vimeo.com/672448685
+---

+ * Recommended to run this project in Local

 **Objective**: To develop an interactive system that predicts NO2 levels based on satellite imagery, time-series LSTM (Long Short-Term Memory) network models, and user-selected geographic locations.
 The tool leverages hyperspectral satellite data and geospatial visualization techniques to display predictions of NO2 concentrations over specified regions and dates.